Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Early Stop Strategy

+We use a simple multilayer perceptron (MLP) to map the model's hidden state to the target representation space.
+The architecture follows REPA \cite{repa} for a fair comparison, which aligns with the DINO representation \cite{dinov2}.
+Specifically, the MLP consists of three linear layers with two SiLU activations in between.
+The input is first projected to an intermediate dimension, then transformed twice before outputting the final representation.

-\subsection{Early Stop Strategy}
+\section{Early Stop Strategy}

 We investigate the effect of early stopping on our method during training.
 Specifically, we stop optimizing the self-guided loss after a certain number of iterations (\eg, 50K) and continue training using only the diffusion loss for 100K more iterations (\eg, 150K).
 This strategy is indicated by \textit{50K (stop) — 150K}.
 All experiments are performed using the SiT-XL/2 backbone, and 10,000 samples are used for evaluation.
-As shown in Fig. \ref{earlystop}, both REPA \cite{repa} and our Self-Transcendence method are more sensitive to early stopping at earlier stages.
-However, our method benefits from early stopping, achieving lower FID-10K scores, while REPA's performance degrades when the alignment loss is stopped early.
-One possible reason is that over-training the shallow layers may destabilize the training of deeper layers and hinder the modeling of joint data distribution.
-In contrast, our method can take advantage of reduced optimization, leading to a lower total computational cost.
+As shown in Fig. \ref{earlystop}, our method benefits from early stopping, achieving better FID-10K scores; however, REPA's performance degrades when the alignment loss is stopped early.
+One possible reason is that over-training the shallow layers with semantic alignment may destabilize the training of deeper layers and hinder the modeling of joint data distribution.
+In contrast, our method can take advantage of early stopping, leading to a lower total computational cost.